 Another issue employers face is whether the value of the health plan—basically, the amount of the premium costs—is taxable to the recipient.
 Keep in mind that the recipient could be an employee or a self-employed business owner.
 The general rule is as follows:

 - An employee who is provided coverage for a same-sex spouse, domestic partner or their dependents is subject to federal tax on the value of the coverage provided by the employer for the non-tax dependents, less the amount (if any) paid by the employee for the coverage.
 Such amounts also are considered wages for purposes of federal payroll taxes.
-On the other hand, California allows an exclusion from gross income for employer-provided health coverage for registered domestic partners, same-sex spouses and their dependents.

 - Business owners who are considered to be self-employed are taxed on the value of their health coverage.
 As we explained above, the following types of employers are considered to be “self-employed”: owners of sole proprietorships, partnerships, LLCs classified as a partnership for tax purposes, and 2 percent shareholders in an S corporation.
 These business owners will be taxed on the value of their health coverage, but receive an offsetting deduction on their tax returns.